 Language Referents

 In order to properly communicate, two entities must share a system of referents.
 This need was explored in the work of Amichi Kronfeld, more specifically his essay entitled Reference and Computation: An Essay in Applied Philosophy of Language.
 This essay discusses the relating of objects that people refer to in language (Kronfeld, 1990).
-When people are speaking to each other there are quite often a number of ambiguities presented.
+When people are speaking to each other there are quite often a number of ambiguities present.
 The task of filtering these ambiguities and determining what they are referring to does not cause concern for the people in the conversation.
 Healthy human minds are able to be presented with a referent in language and determine the concept or object in reality that is being referred to without any confusion.
 Take the following example.
 Bob and his wife Margaret are at a party.

-Bob: “Harry looks like he and his wife are having a good time at the party
+Bob: “Harry looks like he and his wife are having a good time at the party.

-Margaret: “Sally is not Harry’s wife”
+Margaret: “Sally is not Harry’s wife!”

-Bob: “Oh, interesting”
+Bob: “Oh, interesting.”

 Most likely this interchange will seem perfectly normal to anyone that reads this thesis.
 However the only reason for that is because humans have an ability to understand the sharing of referenced objects.
 Most people reading that interchange will infer that the situation resembles the following description.
 Bob and Margaret are together in one part of the room.
 Harry is some distance away and he is standing with a woman.
 Margaret knows that the woman near Harry is not his wife.
 However, Margaret is able to infer that the referent in Bob’s statement is the woman standing near Harry, even though she is not his wife.
 She does not need to ask Bob to clarify to whom he is referring; she immediately knows that Bob has mistaken this woman to be the wife of Harry.
 Additionally, when Margaret refers to the woman as Sally, even though it is possible that Bob never knew the woman’s name, Bob also is able to immediately understand that the woman he was internalizing as Harry’s wife is actually named Sally and also that she is in fact not Harry’s wife.
 He has no need to ask who Sally is; he is able to understand that he and his wife are referring to the same person.
 In this situation the objects and people being referred to are given different names but no problem arises with the communication as each person is able to infer who or what the referent is.